dellow/Web-Framework/README.md

 > __Pro Tip:__ You can make the install script executable by running `chmod u+x install.sh`.
 This will allow you to run the script like this: `./install.sh`.

+<a name="commands"></a>
+## Commands
+The framework uses NPM for most tasks although CSS is compiled via Gulp because SASS in NPM is slow.
+You can however still call the CSS gulp task from NPM.

+All commands begin with the standard NPM scripts syntax: `npm run <scriptname>`.
+The current scripts are:

+`assets`
+Does a one time build of both CSS and JavaScript files unminified.

+`css:build`
+Does a one time build of the CSS unminified.

+`css:watch`
+Watches just CSS files and builds unminified.

+`js:common`
+Does a one time build of the common JavaScript files defined in `./src/dist/js/common/index.js` unminified.
+These are your common vendor libraries (jQuery, Underscore etc) and are kept separate so they are not built with the main app build file everytime.

+`js:app`
+Does a one time build of the application JavaScript files defined in `./src/dist/js/app` unminified.

+`js:all`
+Does a one time build of the application JavaScript and the common JavaScript unminified

+`js:watch`
+Watches just JavaScript files and builds unminified.

+`minify`
+Minifies the CSS, JavaScript and Image files.

+`minify:css`
+Minifies just the CSS build file.

+`minify:images`
+Minifies the image assets.

+`minify:js`
+Minifies just the JavaScript build file.

+`test:integration`
+Runs integration tests.

+`sprite`
+Runs the sprite builder which adds all files in `./src/dist/images/icons/png` into standard and retina sprites.

+`version:patch`
+Increases the version number by patch in `package.json` and `bower.json`.

+`version:minor`
+Increases the version number by minor in `package.json` and `bower.json`.

+`version:major`
+Increases the version number by major in `package.json` and `bower.json`.

+`watch`
+Watches for changes in both CSS and JS application files and builds where necessary unminified.

 <a name="styleguide-examples"></a>
 ## Styleguide & Examples
 After installation there is a CSS styleguide located in `dist/.help/guides/styleguide.html` which outlines some of the elements in the Framework.
 You can also review the vertical rhythm `dist/.help/guides/rhythm.html`.